Hug Wolf: Plot

-While attempting to destroy the Tree of Blight, Finn is accidentally hugged by a wolf-like creature.
+While attempting to destroy the Tree of Blight with Jake, Finn is accidentally hugged by a werewolf-like creature.
 Later that night, after he begins to show signs of a fever, as well as a new-found penchant for hugging, Jake urges Finn to get some sleep.
 Ominously, in the morning, while walking through the Candy Kingdom, several citizens reveal that Finn appeared before them during the night and aggressively hugged them.

-Finn and Jake journey to the library and read about the "hugwolf", a lycanthropic creature that turns into a wolf in the presence of a full moon and hugs its victims.
-The curse is spread from higher-level "alpha" hugwolves, to lower-lever "beta" creatures, of which Finn is now.
+Finn and Jake journey to the library and read about the "Hug Wolf", a lycanthropic creature that transforms into a werewolf in the presence of a full moon and hugs its victims.
+The curse is spread from higher-level "Alpha" Hug Wolves, to lower-lever "Beta" creatures, of which Finn is now.
 That night, Jake and BMO try to restrain Finn, but he transforms, breaks free, and goes on a hugging spree in the Candy Kingdom.

 The next morning, the citizens of the kingdom imprison Finn in the dungeon.
-Jake in turn leads an angry mob in search of the alpha hugwolf.
+Jake, in turn, leads an angry mob in search of the Alpha Hug Wolf.
 By tempting Cinnamon Bun with a hug, Finn escapes after he transforms.
-Meanwhile, the alpha creature corners Jake and his mob, but Finn shows up.
-Finn and the alpha wolf start hugging each other, which seems to act as a cure for the condition.
-Finn is returned to his former state, as is the alpha, who is revealed to be a beautiful woman.
-The episode ends with the woman turning into the Tree of Blight, thus scaring Jake.
+Meanwhile, the Alpha Hug Wolf corners Jake and his mob, but Finn shows up.
+Finn and the wolf start hugging each other, which seems to act as a cure for the condition.
+Finn is returned to his former state, as is the wolf, who is revealed to be a beautiful woman.
+The episode ends with the woman turning into the Tree of Blight, scaring Jake.